hyperledger/indy-hipe/text/transport-layer-messaging/README.md

 }
 ```

-The Sender can now send the message along on its way.
+The Sender can now send the message on its way.
 In our example, it sends the message to 2, who in turn sends it to 8.
 That of course, is arbitrary - the sender could have any configuration of Agents.

 > Aside: Whether the Sender encrypts the messages to send them between Agents within the domain is implementation specific.
 Depending on the setup of the Domain, messages might be internally routed within a single application, sent across an internal network, or sent over the Internet between data centres.
-The need for re-encrypting the message for each send will depend on the relative location of the two Agents.
+The need for re-encrypting the message for each hop will depend on the relative location of the two Agents.

 ### Required: Cross Domain Encryption